Mr Matthew McKracken

 School of Biomedical Sciences (Faculty of Health)

-My present appointment is a Research Assistant in Anaerobic Microbiology, researching the formations of mixed biofilms in the oral cavity using multiple anaerobic bacterial strains.
+I am a current PhD student researching how antimicrobial biocides affect Clostridioides difficile spores in order to elucidate the underlying mechanisms of spore resistance in healthcare environments.
+My present appointment is a Research Assistant in Anaerobic Microbiology, looking at the formations of mixed biofilms in the oral cavity using multiple anaerobic bacterial strains.
 My area of particular interest is the application of real-world solutions to hinder the threat of antimicrobial resistance (AMR) because, according to Jim O'Neill's influential review on antimicrobial resistance (2016), the cost to human life if nothing is done could exceed 50 million deaths per annum by the year 2050 globally.
 If I can do anything to help lower these figures, morally, I feel obliged to help.

 Honours & Awards